claudiajs/example-projects/README.md

 * [GitHub Repository Labels](github-repo-labels) &ndash; a simple image server, shows how to map URL path components to arguments, how to customise response types and how to connect to third party REST APIs
 * [Using AWS Mobile Analytics for server-side events](aws-mobile-analytics) &ndash; log events into AWS Mobile Analytics for easy internal telemetry
 * [Custom Authorizers](custom-authorizers) &ndash; a simple example of how to set up custom authorizers in API Gateway

+## Proxy API

+* [Deploying a Proxy API](deploy-proxy-api) &ndash; an example of how to create an API Gateway that will proxy all requests directly to a Lambda function

 ## Chat-bots